This Week in Energy News: 10 Stories You Need to See

-A roundup of the week's most newsworthy energy industry press releases from PR Newswire
+A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including EV charger needs and new solar projects in Ohio and South Dakota.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.